WendellLeao/hotel-joptionpane/README.md

 # hotel-joptionpane

-My first application made with Java, using JOptionPane.
+My first application written in Java, using JOptionPane.